MicrosoftDocs/azure-devops-docs/docs/user-guide/roles.md

 - Use queries to list and update work items, create status and trend charts, and post charts to dashboards
 - Use dashboards to share information, status, and trends with your team or organization

-To get started, see [Get started with Agile tools to plan and track work](../boards/backlogs/overview.md).
+To get started, see [About Azure Boards and Agile tools](../boards/work-items/about-agile-tools.md).

 If you are used to using Excel or Project to plan and track your work, you can still use these tools and integrate with Azure DevOps Services and TFS.
 See [Bulk modify using Excel](../boards/backlogs/office/bulk-add-modify-work-items-excel.md) and [Create your backlog and tasks using Project](../boards/backlogs/office/create-your-backlog-tasks-using-project.md).